abbe0117/gemini-cli-force-skills/README.md

 If you use heavy workflow skills in Gemini CLI (like a custom `using-superpowers` or `test-driven-development` skill), relying on the AI to remember to load them via system prompts can be flaky.
 Sometimes the agent just forgets and skips straight to answering your question.

-This guide provides a robust, program-level solution using Gemini CLI's **Hook System**.
+This script provides a robust, program-level solution using Gemini CLI's **Hook System**.
 It automatically locks the session and forces the CLI to call the `activate_skill` tool on the very first turn of every new chat, guaranteeing your workflow rules are loaded before a single line of code is written.

 ## The Solution